3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_fmcomms.md

 ### ●3. fmcomms firmware
 ### ●windows

+It is recommended that users burn the SD card image under Linux.
+Due to the difference between Windows and Linux file systems, burning the image under Windows may fail.
 After the user decompresses it, he can use the image burning tool to burn it to the SD card.

 First, you need to prepare a 32GB SD card and format it to FAT32.
 The capacity of the SD card selected by the user should be larger than the size of the firmware.